Chiaro Oscuro | Volume Gallery

 Chiaro Oscuro—Luftwerk’s second exhibition at Volume Gallery, Chicago—is an exploration of the varying modes and forms of gradient light.
 The word chiaroscuro literally means bright/dark and refers to the use of contrasts within art compositions.
 Situating this concept of contrast, difference and changeability as a point of departure, four light-based sculptural works illuminate the gallery, evoking a sense of flux.
 By using the power of reflection and perception to imply and summon a point of disappearance—a threshold is invoked.

-Portrait No. 1 Yellow to Blue
+Soleil Levant No. 1 Yellow to Blue

 A cone shaped wall sculpture.
 Its interior surface is painted in a radiant gradient with yellow in its center fading into blue; this painted surface illuminates and activates via color changing perimeter lighting.
 As color shifting light interacts with the painted surface of the sculpture at times the color seems to breathe, expand and recede, an interplay of light and dark, day and night.
 This sculpture captures the interplay of color in interaction with light.
 “Yellow is the color nearest the light.
 Blue: as yellow is always accompanied with light, so it may be said that blue still brings a principle of darkness with it.… Color itself is a degree of darkness.”
 J. W. von Goethe

 In two works called, Vanishing Horizon and Vanishing On End eight straight lines of white neon discretely taper down in length towards nothingness suggesting the spatial depth of an edge.
 Recessing to an imagined endpoint, a place beyond the horizon.
 Inspired by concepts of spatial perception, these two unique pieces draw upon a linear one point perspective.
 While emanating light the pieces intend to draw attention to the negative space of a given wall, illuminating a space open for imagination, what’s beyond?